ApexRMS/prms/README.md

-# carep
+# stsim-prms
-A SyncroSim Package for the Caribou Energy Protein Model.
+A SyncroSim Package for ST-Sim PRMS.